With the growing availability of non-toxic products, it’s becoming easier than ever to reduce the environmental toxins in your everyday life.

 Plastics are, unfortunately, pretty much everywhere nowadays.
 However, when possible, try to use plastic alternatives to decrease toxins in your life.
 Here are some simple ways to decrease plastic use (especially single-use plastic):

-- Buy fruits and vegetables that aren’t wrapped in plastic if possible.
+• Buy fruits and vegetables that aren’t wrapped in plastic when possible.

 Luckily, more and more companies are coming out with plastic-free packaging for the health of both the consumer and the planet.